 A perfect example is T.D.
 Ameritrade’s purchase of ThinkorSwim, a brokerage platform that specializes in proactive investing and options trading.
-This allows traders or even investors who wish to be more proactive to have more assets under one umbrella.
+This allows traders or even investors who wish to be more proactive to have more assets at one place.

-Your own investment strategy will help you decide if it’s best to keep all your assets at one brokerage firm or have multiple brokerage firms.
+Your own investing method will help you decide if it’s best to keep all your investments at one place or have or use more than on brokerage firm.

-If your strategy is working with a financial advisor, for example, you may want access to free advisory services, as addressed earlier, so you may want to have most of your assets in one place to access a free advisor.
+If your preferred strategy is working with a financial advisor, for example, you may want access to free advisory services, as addressed earlier, you may want to have most of your assets in one place to access a free advisor.

 On the other hand, if you’re a proactive investor, you may want some bells and whistles on the trading platform so you can manage your own portfolio better.
-In this case, customer service, data, and the brokerage platform may be driving factors.
+In this case, customer service, data, and the brokerage platform may be driving factors for using a broker.

 Maybe you’re both an investor and a busy small business owner with one or more side hustles, like many today.
-In this case, you might want to have your investments at an affiliated or the same bank as your small business banking transactions.
+In this case, you might want to have your investments at an investment firm affiliated with the bank that handles your small business banking transactions.
 An example of this is Merrill Lynch and Bank of America.
 This strategy can make it easier to move funds as needed.
 Personally, I like having investment funds away from banking funds to discourage spending and encourage leaving personal investments to build wealth but someone else may prefer simplicity.

 Knowing your own preferred investment strategy will guide you where you keep your investments, and how many financial firms you need to meet your specific needs.